euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 We formulate reaction-balancing as an *integer-linear programming* problem [Sen06]_, which we solve for molecule coefficients.
 The ``formula`` of the  molecules constrain the coefficients, since atoms of every element must balance.
 The function ``elem_balance_matrix`` computes a matrix of *molecule* vs. *element*, with the number of atoms of each element in each molecule, with ``+`` for ``ins`` and ``-`` for ``outs``.
 This matrix multiplied by the vector of coefficients must result in all ``0``.
 All coefficients have to be positive integers (``diagonal_matrix``), and the ``objective_function`` seeks the smallest coefficients  satisfying these constraints.

-Once we have balanced reactions, we can attributes and functions to model reaction stoichiometry and thermodynamics.
+Once we have balanced reactions, we can add attributes and functions to model reaction stoichiometry and thermodynamics.
 For example:

 .. code-block:: python